avdata99/ckanext-harvest/README.rst

     will be replaced by their ascii equivalents, capital letters replaced by lower-case ones, and spaces replaced with dashes.
 Setting this option to False gives the same effect as leaving it unset.

+*   use_external_harvester_app: Manage the harvest source locally but move to an _inactive status_.
+An external app (NG harvester) should run this harvest sources.

 Here is an example of a configuration object (the one that must be entered in the configuration field)::